walkerke/census-r/11-other-census-data.md

 -   Visit <https://ipums.org> and spend some time exploring NHGIS and/or IPUMS.
 Attempt to replicate the NHGIS workflow for a different variable and time period.

--   Explore the **censusapi** package and create a request to a Census API endpoint using the package that you weren't previously familiar with.
+-   Explore the **censusapi** package and create a request to a Census API endpoint using a dataset that you weren't previously familiar with.
 Join the data to shapes you've obtained with **tigris** and make a map of your data.